andrew in the bible verses

 Andrew was a fisherman from Bethsaida.
 He was one of the first disciples to be called by Jesus.
 Andrew was a brother of Peter, and they were both working together in their fishing business when Jesus called them to be his disciples.

-See also bible verses about astrology being a sin
+See also being wise bible verses

 According to the Bible, Andrew was the first person to follow Jesus after John the Baptist pointed him out as the “lamb of God”.
 John had previously told two of his own disciples to follow Jesus, and they had done so.
 When Andrew heard this, he immediately left his fishing nets and followed Jesus.